Step by step guide to connecting your cluster

 Choose one of the following methods to configure your EKS environment:

-aws ec2 modify-launch-template \
+aws ec2 create-launch-template-version \

 --launch-template-id lt-xxxxx \